Paris Fashion Week: Valentino sports a sumptuous study in black, while McGirr reveals his debut with McQueen - ExBulletin

 The show unfolded with a model emerging from the shadows in a sinisterly twisted black laminated dress that seemed to swallow her hands whole, a striking image of constriction that reappeared throughout the collection.
 This constraining theme was reflected in the cords wrapping around slim jeans and sturdy boots morphing into horse hooves, dragging tails and large, menacing leather coats.

-However, the designs sometimes bordered on the obvious, with historic patterned Renaissance sleeved dresses and bulky knits resembling car tires, lacking the subtlety associated with its predecessor.
+However, the designs sometimes bordered on the obvious, with historically patterned Renaissance sleeved dresses and bulky knits resembling car tires lacking the subtlety associated with its predecessor.
 Although the collection shines with promising moments of daring, McGirr prioritized a cautious approach over risking missteps by pushing the boundaries.
-This debut album might have benefited from being presented in a less pressurized, lower octane and more intimate format.
+Perhaps this first album would have benefited from being presented in a less pressurized, more discreet and more intimate format?

 Nevertheless, amid the collection's dark reflections, a surprising undercurrent of joy and whimsy surfaced, not least through the soulful melody of fellow singer Enyas Sail Away that filled the air.
 He imbued the space with a dynamic optimism that is subtly reflected in McGirr's often playful designs.